IBM-Bluemix-Docs/swift/deploying_apps.md

 ## Deploying to a Kubernetes cluster
 {: #deploy-kube}

 [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started) is an open source platform for managing containerized workloads and services across multiple hosts, and offers management tools for deploying, automating, monitoring, and scaling containerized apps with minimal to no manual intervention.
 [Learn more](https://www.ibm.com/cloud/learn/kubernetes).
-When you deploy your app to a Kubernetes cluster, you can select either Helm or [Knative](/docs/containers?topic=containers-serverless-apps-knative) as the deployment type.

 ## Deploying to an OpenShift cluster
 {: #deploy-openshift}